 Moisturizing gloves are easy to clean, too.
 Some can go right into the washing machine along with your other delicates.
 Avoid the dryer, though, as this could dry out the gel lining in the gloves.
 You might need to wash other kinds by hand -- just follow what the instructions call for.

-Learn how to get started using moisturizing gloves and where you can find them by exploring the links on the next page.
+Learn how to get started using moisturizing gloves and where you can find them by exploring the links below.